"Beekeeping just got a whole lot clearer"

 The bees were really getting agitated, as we were in the brood area taking out the old black brood comb.
 Suddenly, my helper yelped and said in surprise, “I just got stung through my veil” I saw the stinger firmly embedded.
 Oh crap, right in the lip too!
 He had been shifting his hood around with his free hand to try to see better and accidentally pressed the veil against his face in the process.
 I guess a bee took advantage of the exposed lip.
 As his lip began to swell, the lady whose hive we were working on and I started to giggle.
 Why?
 I don't know, it was just that my helper’s lip started to look like the lip of a duck.
 But wait!... ducks don't have lips!
 That made everything even funnier and by now, my helper was laughing also, so we were all breaking up in laughter right at the crux of our bee mission.
 Then to add to the chaos, a bee crawled into the little Velcro “sealed” hole in the front of the neck of MY suit.
 I guess I didn't know you are supposed to push this closed as a last resort.
 So now, I have a bee in my bonnet, oh my! ...my helper is slowly transforming into a duck and the Lady of the Hives is losing her composure in fits of laughter.
 Here we were, Bee Doctors to the rescue!
 Imagine if we both ran away arms flailing!

 OK, back to the point.
 After that experience I decided to look at other options out there for “Bee Wear’.
-I settled on this new bee helmet and veil that was round, because it gave a full field of view rather then the square veil types that have material on both sides of one’s field of vision.
+I settled on this old school in bee helmet and veil that was round, because it gave a full field of view rather then the square veil types that have material on both sides of one’s field of vision.

-Now, you don't have to get rid of your excellent jacket, just zip off the hoodie!
+Now, If you own the zip hoodie suit and are begrudging the fact that you can't see anything very well, don't have to get rid of your excellent jacket, just zip off the hoodie!
 What a tag line, right?
 Its happening all across the country.
 You won’t look like a spaceman anymore while working your hive.
-With the bee helmet you will not only look ‘cooler’, but you will be cooler!
+With the bee helmet and veil you will not only look ‘cooler’, but you will be cooler!